 Title goes here

-This course has been designed with employers in the sector to help their staff respond to this challenge in the years ahead.
+This course has been designed with employers in the sector to help their staff respond to challenges in the years ahead.

-The overall aim of the course, which is mapped to Higher Apprenticeship standards, is to bring those already employed in a suitable setting up to the standard required to work as assistant practitioners, who play a vital role in delivering support and clinical practice.
+The course is mapped to a Higher Apprenticeship standard and aims to bring those already employed in a suitable setting up to the standard required to work as band 4 Assistant Practitioners, who play a vital role in delivering support and clinical practice in both nursing and allied health areas.

 The course is taught in the University Centre in our Knightstone Campus and sessions occasionally also take place in our new Health and Active Living Skills Centre at Loxton Campus.
 You will also be able to take advantage of the new teaching and learning facilities at our University Centre in the redeveloped Winter Gardens on Weston seafront.